hovel/pybbm/docs/install.rst

 Enable your site profile
 ------------------------

-Set correct PYBB_PROFILE_RELATED_NAME setting.
+Setup forum's profile model and PYBB_PROFILE_RELATED_NAME setting.

-If you have no site profile, dafault settings will satisfy your needs
+If you have no site profile, dafault settings will satisfy your needs.

-If you have custom user model, which stores all profile fields itself or if you have custom site profile model check that it inherits from `pybb.models.PybbProfileMixin` or contains all fields and properties from this class.
+If you have custom user model, which stores all profile fields itself, or if you have custom site profile model, then check that it inherits from `pybb.models.PybbProfile` or contains all fields and properties from this class.
-Then set `PYBB_PROFILE_RELATED_NAME` to `None` for custom user model, or to related_name from ForeignKey field related to User for custom site profile model
+Then set `PYBB_PROFILE_RELATED_NAME` to `None` for custom user model, or to related_name from OneToOne field related to User from custom site profile model

 For more information see :doc:`how to use custom user model with pybbm</customuser>`